 Examine the estimated cost function graph.
 Cost function

 is the error between the simulated and measured output.
 During estimation,

 Nonlinear least squares,

-lsqnonlin, minimizes the
+lsqnonlin, minimizes the cost function

-displays the change in the expected cost during iterations.
+change in the expected cost during iterations.

 Examine the simulated response plot to see how well the simulated output matches the measured output.
 The experiment plot shows that the output simulated using the estimated parameters is close to the measured outputs.

 You can improve the accuracy of estimation by specifying bounds on parameter values.
 This technique restricts the region in which the optimization method searches for a local minima.